1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ![Heater block V5](../assets/images/head_block-screws-close_web.jpg)

-*Make sure you don't tighten the screws too much as it could harm both the thermistor and the heater cartridge!*
+!!! warning
-Note the dent from the screw and the deformed thermistor due to an overtightened screw from the manufacturer at my **Neo** at the following picture.
+    *Make sure you don't tighten the screws too much as it could harm both the thermistor and the heater cartridge!* Note the dent from the screw and the deformed thermistor due to an overtightened screw from the manufacturer at my **Neo** at the following picture.

 ![Deformed thermistor due to an overtightened screw](../assets/images/head_therm-cart-broken_web.jpg)|